madatoo/juiceme-ms4/README.md

 As a potential customer (first time visitor) I would like to:
 + Easily navigate through the whole page,
     + return to home page when logo is clicked,
-    + open desired subpage (login/shop etc) in main nav,
+    + open desired subpages (login/shop etc) in main nav,
     + open in new window all links inserted into the footer,
 + Easily browse the shopping product available in store,
 + Sort product by specific category,